About Biomedical Equipment Technology

 How much does a Welder make?

 Welders, cutters, solderers, and brazers use hand-held or remotely controlled equipment to join or cut metal parts.
 They also fill holes, indentations, or seams in metal products.
-According to the U.S. Bureau of Labor Statistics Welders make a median salary of $42,450 a year.
+According to the Bureau of Labor Statistics welders make a mean salary of $45,190 a year.

 About Business Management